Download our Twinview Overview Brochure

 How Architecture Can Combat Loneliness Through Better Design

-At first glance, this feels like a question rooted firmly in design, architecture and sociology, not technology.
-But if we step back and consider the role of digital twins in understanding how buildings are used once handed over, an unexpected opportunity begins to appear.
+At first glance, this feels like a question rooted in architecture, planning and sociology rather than technology.
+But if we step back and consider how buildings are actually used once they are occupied, a new opportunity begins to emerge.

 What Twinview Offers Today